Wound & Hyperbaric Center

 Hyperbaric Oxygen Therapy

-We have two operating Hyperbaric Oxygen Chambers.
-The patient breaths 100% pure oxygen so it carries 15 to 20 times the normal amount of oxygen to the body's tissues which helps heal wounds faster.
+We have two Hyperbaric Oxygen Chambers.
+The patient breaths 100 percent pure oxygen so it carries 15 to 20 times the normal amount of oxygen to the body's tissues which helps heal wounds faster.
 When a wound doesn't respond to regular medical care, (HBO) therapy often helps patients heal.